learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ## Introduction

-Recall from the last lab that we had a training accuracy close to 90% and a test set accuracy close to 76%.
+Recall from the last lab that you had a training accuracy close to 90% and a test set accuracy close to 76%.

-As with our previous machine learning work, we should be asking a couple of questions:
+As with your previous machine learning work, you should be asking a couple of questions:
 - Is there a high bias? yes/no
 - Is there a high variance? yes/no

-Also recall that "high bias" is a relative concept.
-Knowing we have 7 classes and the topics are related, we'll assume that a 90% accuracy is pretty good and the bias on the training set is low.
-(We've also discussed concepts like precision, recall as well as AUC and ROC curves.)

-In this lab, we'll use the notion of training/validation/test set to get better insights of how we can mitigate our variance, and we'll look at a few regularization techniques.
+In this lab, you'll use the a train-validate-test partition to get better insights of how to tune neural networks using regularization techniques.
 You'll start by repeating the process from the last section: importing the data and performing preprocessing including one-hot encoding.
-Then, just before you go on to train the model, we'll introduce how to include a validation set.
-You'll then define and compile the model as before.
-This time, when you are presented with the `history` dictionary of the model, you will have additional data entries for not only the train and test, but the train, test and validation  and then defigning, compiling and training the model.
+Then, just before you go on to train the model, you'll see how to include a validation set.
+From there, you'll define and compile the model like before.
+However, this time, when you are presented with the `history` dictionary of the model, you will have additional data entries for not only the train and test set but also the validation set.

 ## Objectives